-Today, the Medical Library Association (MLA) commented on how the Health Level Seven International (HL7®) Fast Healthcare Interoperability Resources (FHIR) standard could be used to capture, integrate, and exchange clinical data for research purposes and to enhance capabilities to share research data.
+Today, the Medical Library Association (MLA) and Association of Academic Health Sciences Libraries (AAHSL) commented on how the Health Level Seven International (HL7®) Fast Healthcare Interoperability Resources (FHIR) standard could be used to capture, integrate, and exchange clinical data for research purposes and to enhance capabilities to share research data.

 - support further development and use of FHIR on their campuses; and